 We’ve been down like this before and bounced back.
 “Others are so much worse off than us… “

+We hear this so often.
 Everyone has access to an initial appointment with RFCS to discuss your eligibility for rural financial counselling.
 Please don’t self-assess.

 We’ve worked with hundreds of farming families over 30 years, many of whom have been exactly where you are now.
 Many have unknowingly ruled themselves out as being eligible for RFCS help and government financial assistance.

 RFCS also has information on government and industry programs that may be available to you such as Farm Household Allowance (FHA) and low interest loans available through the Rural Investment Corporation (RIC).

 A RFC’s job is to help you understand your financial position, then work with you to develop and implement plans to improve this.

 Our bank has told us we’ve run out of negotiation room – we’re facing foreclosure.
 It’s too late for RFCS to help me.

 A RFC can help you to deal with lending institutions in relation to applications and contracts with them.
 We also can support you with processes relating to farm debt mediation.